JivoChat/JivoSDK-Android/README_en.md

 -   New messages indicator inside the integrated app
 -   PUSH notifications

-### Current version: 2.5.6
+### Current version: 2.5.7

 List of changes:

--   fixed the problem with displaying messages in the chat feed
+-   updated AGP to version 8.9.3
--   fixed errors that caused the SDK not work correctly
+-   fixed UI bugs

 ### Known Issues:
 - There is a problem with displaying colors in **SDK** chat on **Xiaomi** devices.
 Solution - add a flag to your application's styles: